distek/switcher/README.md

 ---

-Flag's can also be used to get to where you want to go, faster:
+Flags can also be used to get to where you want to go, faster:

 ```
 Usage: